evanpeck/evanpeck.github.io/_pages/about.md

 - **Aug:** Started a new role as _Associate Chair of Undergraduate Studies_ in CU Boulder's Information Science Department.
 - **Jul:** 🎉 Co-authored paper led by Dylan Wootton (MIT) was accepted to [IEEE VIS](https://ieeevis.org/). [_Charting EDA: Characterizing Interactive Visualization Use in Computational Notebooks with a Mixed-Methods Formalism_](https://arxiv.org/pdf/2409.10450).
 Co-authors: Dylan Wootton (MIT), Amy Rae Fox (MIT), and Arvind Satyanarayan (MIT)
 - **Jul:** 🎉 Co-authored poster led by Akim Ndlovu (WPI) was accepted to [IEEE VIS](https://ieeevis.org/). _SurpiseSync: Visual Exploration for De-biased Choropleth Maps_.
 Co-authors: Akim Ndlovu (WPI), Hilson Shrestha (WPI), and Lane Harrison (WPI)
-- **May/June:** Joined the Board of Directors for [CRA-E (Computing Research Association - Education)](https://cra.org/crae/).
-Traveled to Chicago for annual Board meeting.
-- **Apr:** Joined the [Journal of Visualization and Interaction (JoVI)](https://www.journalovi.org/) as an Associate Editor.
-- **Apr:** Visited Harvey Mudd College and Pomona College to give [a seminar talk on public data visualization and commmunication](https://www.hmc.edu/calendar/events/cs-colloquium-evan-peck/).

 </div>